cobeylab/digital-repeatability/README.md

 There is one discontinuity in the spectrum where results are not expected to be statistically the same (drawn from the same theoretical distribution, or the same population).
 Concepts like _conceptual replication_ don't fit neatly into a spectrum since the amount of confirmation is subject to interpretation. _Scientific generalizability, and replicability_ are among the highest goals of science, and may depend on support all the way down to data sharing, but defining them in terms of _what has been precisely repeated_ is beyond the current scope.

+The appearance of generalizability can also work against other types of verification because it seems to imply lesser verification has already been done.
+This was the case with _priming_ in psychology, a hypothesis that was conceptually confirmed several times, but failed simple reproduction[^yong-2012].

 #### Table 1.
 The Reproducibility Spectrum